 … objective insight for making a critical career decision when you’ve come to a fork in the road (such as choosing which offer to accept, starting a business or returning to school)

 … opportunities to brainstorm about a complex situation in office politics or business

-… experienced guidance for a job search or a complete career change (including a move to self-employment)
+… experienced guidance for a job search, a career crisis or a complete career change (including a move to self-employment)

 “Who says you’ve got the goods?”

 I’ve been interviewed as a career and relocation “expert” by radio stations and newspapers (including the New York Times, Wall Street Journal, KQED San Francisco, Boardroom, the Denver Post, Billings (MT) Gazette, Matt and Ramona Show and USA Today Online).
 I was the Relocation Expert in Samantha Ettus’s best-selling 100 Things Everyone Should Know How to Do and featured quoted in Developmental Psychology (2005), a Prentice-Hall college textbook.
 My own book, Making the Big Move (originally published by New Harbinger 1999) is now available for download.
 Check me out on Amazon — I’ve got other kindle books there too.